bparanj/crystal/security/linux/boot-sequence.md

 3. **Boot Loader**:
    - The boot loader (such as GRUB, LILO, or Syslinux) is loaded from the boot sector (MBR/GPT).
    - The boot loader loads the initial RAM disk (`initrd` or `initramfs`) into memory.
-This disk contains temporary root file system and essential drivers needed to access the actual root filesystem.
+This disk contains temporary root file system and essential drivers needed to access the  root filesystem.
    - The boot loader then loads the Linux kernel into memory and passes control to it.

 4. **Linux Kernel Initialization**: